Beta blockers

 - after a heart attack

-Apart from treating hypertension and heart conditions, beta blockers can be used to prevent or treat other conditions, such as migraine, glaucoma, anxiety and some types of tremor.
+Apart from treating heart conditions, beta blockers can be used to prevent or treat other conditions, such as:

 What are the potential risks of beta blockers?

-Beta blockers should be used with caution or not at all in people with asthma because they can trigger asthma attacks and increase resistance to asthma drugs.
-Particular types of beta-blockers may be safer than others for people with asthma.
+Beta blockers should be avoided or used with caution for people with asthma because they can trigger asthma attacks.
+Some types of beta blockers may be safer than others for people with asthma.

-If you have diabetes, you may have to check your blood sugar more regularly as beta blockers can sometimes mask the signs of low glucose, such as rapid heat beat.
+If you have diabetes and take beta blockers, it’s a good idea to check your blood sugar more frequently.
+This is because beta blockers can sometimes mask the signs of low glucose (hypoglycaemia), such as a fast heartbeat.

-Do not stop taking beta blockers too abruptly because that may increase your risk of a heart attack or another heart problem.
+Do not stop taking beta blockers suddenly.
+Suddenly stopping beta blockers may increase your risk of a heart attack or another heart problem.
+Always talk to your doctor before stopping treatment with a beta blocker.

 It’s important to discuss the potential side effects of beta blockers with your doctor.
-You can also check the consumer medical information that provides detailed information about how beta blockers safely and properly.
+You can also check the consumer medical information leaflet that comes with your medicine.

 Learn more here about the development and quality assurance of healthdirect content.